Pterostylis pedunculata: Taxonomy and naming

 Pterostylis pedunculata was first formally described in 1810 by Robert Brown and the description was published in the Prodromus Florae Novae Hollandiae et Insulae Van Diemen.
-The specific epithet (pedunculata) is a Latin word meaning "small, slender stalk".
+The specific epithet (pedunculata) means pedunculate.

 Distribution and habitat

 The maroonhood is widespread and common in moist, sheltered places in forest but also grows in coastal scrub.
 It is found from south-eastern Queensland to south-eastern South Australia and to Tasmania.
 In New South Wales it mostly occurs in coastal and near-coastal districts but extends as far inland as the Australian Capital Territory.